wpscott/UxPlay/README.txt

-# UxPlay 1.53: AirPlay/AirPlay-Mirror server for Linux, macOS, and Unix.
+# UxPlay 1.54: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix.

 ### Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where all user issues should be posted).